lumeland/lume.land/plugins/inline.md

 </svg>
 ```

-By default, some attributes like `id` or `class` are copied from the original
-`img` to the new `svg` element.
-You can configure the plugin to copy more
+In addition to `id` and `class` attributes, you can configure the plugin to copy
-attributes using an array of strings or regular expressions:
+other attributes using an array of strings or regular expressions:

 ```js
 site.use(inline({